Aliases for RTN4 Gene

 GeneCards Summary for RTN4 Gene

 RTN4 (Reticulon 4) is a Protein Coding gene.
-Diseases associated with RTN4 include Demyelinating Disease and Oligodendroglioma.
-Among its related pathways are p75 NTR receptor-mediated signalling and Signaling by GPCR.
+Diseases associated with RTN4 include Demyelinating Disease and Schizophrenia.
+Among its related pathways are NgR-p75(NTR)-Mediated Signaling and p75 NTR receptor-mediated signalling.
 GO annotations related to this gene include poly(A) RNA binding.
 An important paralog of this gene is RTN1.

 UniProtKB/Swiss-Prot for RTN4 Gene